eliocamp/ggdatasaver/README.md

 ```

 Then, just create your ggplot2 figures as always.
 Using a chunk label is
-encouraged because this will be the name of the file.
+encouraged because it will be used to name the file.

 ``` r
 library(ggplot2)